jaswanth-uppalapati/jaswanth-uppalapati.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, Welcome to my academic site.
+Hi, welcome to my academic site.

-I am an aspiring thoeretical physicist, with a particular curisosity to unravel mysteries of quantum world.
+I am an aspiring thoeretical physicist.
 My primary research interests lie in theoretical condensed matter physics, focusing on quantum dynamics, quantum information, and entanglement in many-body systems.
 This site sevres as a platform to share my academic journey, reseach projects, my exploration in the fascinatng realm of quantum many-body physics.

 If you would like to collaborate or discuss about these topics, feel free to contact me via mail.